Chasing Amy: Plot

+Later, Holden meets Jay and Silent Bob, the inspirations for the characters Bluntman and Chronic, for lunch at a local diner.
+He hands them their monthly residual pay for book sales and discusses his troubles regarding Alyssa.
+The normally-mute Bob reveals that a couple of years earlier, he had a girlfriend named Amy in a relationship mirroring Holden's.
+Although he loved her, his insecurities about her past promiscuity caused him to break up with her.
+He regretted it and has since spent a long time "chasing Amy".

-Moved by Silent Bob's story, Holden devises a plan to fix both his relationship with Alyssa and his estranged friendship with Banky.
-He invites them over and tells Alyssa that he would like to get over her past and remain her boyfriend, while telling Banky that he realizes that Banky is gay and in love with Holden, proposing a threesome.
-Though initially shocked, Banky agrees to participate, but Alyssa refuses, reasoning that it will not save their relationship, and that the proposal is offensive.
-Alyssa and Banky both leave.
+Inspired by Bob's story, Holden devises a plan to fix both his relationship with Alyssa and his fractured friendship with Banky.
+He invites them over and tells Alyssa that he would like to get over her past and remain her boyfriend while telling Banky that he realizes that he is in love with Holden, kissing him passionately to prove it.
+He proposes a threesome, which he believes will both end his envy towards Alyssa's broader experiences and resolve Banky's issues with them being a couple.
+The initially shocked Banky agrees to participate, but is relieved when an appalled Alyssa declines, reasoning that the offensive proposal will not salvage their relationship.
+Alyssa and Banky both silently depart.

-One year later, both Banky and Alyssa are busy promoting their own respective comics at a convention.
-It is revealed that Holden and Banky dissolved their partnership of Bluntman and Chronic, the rights to which Banky now exclusively owns.
-Banky smiles sadly at seeing Holden, who silently congratulates him for his own solo comic being successful.
-Banky gestures over to a booth hosted by Alyssa, encouraging Holden to speak to her.
-During their brief emotional conversation, Holden gives her a copy of Chasing Amy, his new comic based on their relationship.
-After Holden leaves, Alyssa's new girlfriend arrives and asks who she was talking to.
-Smiling and teary-eyed, Alyssa replies, "Oh, just some guy I knew."
+One year later, at a convention, Banky, while promoting his own comic Baby Dave, reveals to a fan that he now owns the publishing and creative rights to Bluntman and Chronic, having dissolved his partnership with Holden.
+Holden silently congratulates Banky on the success of Baby Dave, and Banky gestures him over to a booth hosted by Alyssa, encouraging him to speak to her.
+During their brief emotional conversation, Holden gives her a copy of Chasing Amy, his new comic based on their failed relationship, and asks her to contact him if she has anything to say about it.
+After he departs, Alyssa's new girlfriend arrives and asks about him.
+Smiling and teary-eyed, Alyssa feigns indifference, casually moves his comic aside, and dismissively replies, "Oh, just some guy I knew."